 A vegan, gluten-free, strawberry cheesecake smoothie sounds too delicious to also be healthy, but it is!
 You really can drink a healthy smoothie that tastes like cheesecake!
 This recipe sneaks in healthy apple cider vinegar giving it a cheesecake flavor, with all the health benefits of apple cider!

 Why drink smoothies?

 We drink a lot of smoothies in our house.
 With a typical American family that is racing out the door in the morning to work and school, and evenings that are filled with homework and kids’ activities, we can at eat too many convenience foods at times.
 Smoothies are a great way to happily get a few servings of fruits and veggies into my kids!

 It may seem a little weird to see apple cider vinegar in this recipe.
 Surprisingly, it gives this strawberry cheesecake smoothie the tang and flavor of cream cheese.
-I knew that apple cider vinegar gives my cream cheese frosting a delicious, authentic cream cheese flavor, so I hoped that it would have the same effect in this smoothie… and it did!
-Apple cider vinegar has great healthy benefits as well, and I don’t think that there is a more delicious way to consume it!
+I knew that apple cider vinegar gives vegan cream cheese frosting a delicious, authentic cream cheese flavor, so I hoped that it would have the same effect in this smoothie… and it did!
+Apple cider vinegar has great health benefits as well, and I don’t think that there is a more delicious way to consume it!

-What type of plant based milk should I use?
+What type of plant-based milk should I use?